Get a free, no obligation personal loan quote with rates as low as 9.99%

-When deciding to buy a condo, you generally have two choices: a pre-construction condo or a resale condo.
-While resale condos are convenient in that they’re move-in ready, you may find the idea of a brand-new condo with modern features and amenities more appealing.
+When buying a condo, you generally have two choices: a pre-construction condo or a resale condo.
+While resale condos are convenient because they’re move-in ready, you may find a brand-new condo more appealing due to its cost, features and amenities.

 What Is Interim Occupancy?